LtWinters9/induction-website-project/README.rst

 comment below to log changes.

 Scope of Project:
-This project has been created to assit new students during the induction process by providing students a way to find out more about the college/university they are going too by having access to all the contact information for the place of study the student is going to.
+This project has been created to assist new students during the induction process by providing students a way to find out more about the college/university they are going too by having access to all the contact information for the place of study the student is going to.